Friday, January 16, 2026

 Grand Hyatt Tokyo

 Located within the Roppongi Hills complex, this hotel provides families with immediate access to kid-friendly shops, restaurants, an observation deck, and a movie theater just steps from the lobby.
-Its spacious guest rooms and indoor swimming pool offer a luxurious and relaxing retreat after long days of exploring Tokyo.
+Its spacious guest rooms and indoor swimming pool offer a luxurious retreat.

 Practical Tips for Your 2026 Trip